maseliverstova/-hw1-/README.md

   <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>
 </dl>

-## the last from training - the first at the finishing
+## the lastest from training - the first at the finishing

 ---

-German is one the most  confident and strongest langues I've ever heard
+German is one the most  confident and strongest languages I've ever heard

 ***
 * __what admires me?__ (https://vk.com/videos257262477?z=video-43696984_456239024%2Fpl_257262477_-2